TejaswiRaghupatruni/Pmanifold_Assignment/README.md

 It stores the max word line in a string and checks for every non filler word using the function isFiller(s).

-For a non filler word,the function calls another function return in Antonym.java to check for antonyms and synonyms.
+For a non filler word,the function calls another function written in Antonym.java to check for antonyms and synonyms.

 The Antonym.java uses url of "http://www.thesaurus.com/browse/" for the dictionary and prints antonymns and synonyms.